About the Department

 [1] |

-Board of Study Member, Department of Corporate secretaryship of C ABDUL HAKEEM COLLEGE(Autonomous),Melvisharam.
+Board of Study Member, Department of Corporate secretaryship of C ABDUL HAKEEM COLLEGE(Autonomous),Melvisharam for 2020-21.

 |